 - School of Natural and Environmental Sciences -

 Since 2016, CRGP has worked with students from the School of Natural and Environmental Sciences of Newcastle University, the enthusiasm and engagement of the students making a major contribution to the Cross River Gorilla project.

 The university involvement has consisted of several elements, a number of PhD Students have joined the committee, Year 2 students on placement with CRGP as part of their employability skills for a thirty five hour programme during their second year and Year 3 students working on dissertations centred on the work to save the endangered gorilla and the need for community support in this programme.
-In 2020 we are welcoming students from the Newcastle University Marine Biology BSc course to apply for placements.
+In 2020 we are welcoming students from the Newcastle University Marine Biology BSc course for placements.